 When the ALJ enters a wholly favorable oral decision that conforms to the requirements of Part III, and no changes to the oral findings and rationale are required, the Notice of Decision must include, as an integral part of the notice, a written decision that incorporates by reference the findings of fact and rationale that the ALJ orally stated at the hearing.
 See Attachment 1.
 Because the written decision is an integral part of the notice, the ALJ must sign and date the Notice of Decision when the incorporation-by-reference procedure is used.

 A record of the ALJ's oral decision must be made available to claimants and representatives upon request.
 Under the regulations, we may provide the record in the form of a typed transcript, a tape recording, or a compact disc of a digital recording.
 When technically possible, we will also be able to provide a record of the oral decision as an electronically propagated digital recording.
 This means that digital recordings of bench decisions should be stored electronically if the initial claim was established in the Electronic Disability Collect System.

 The Notice of Decision advises the claimant of the right to request a record of the oral decision.
 Currently, an HO that receives a request for a record of the oral decision after the claims folder is released from the HO should forward the request to:Division of Program Support (DPS)

 DPS will respond to the request.
 An HO may itself provide a requested record of the oral decision directly to the claimant or representative if the record is available or can be produced in the HO.

 HO personnel should direct any questions to their Regional Office.
-Regional Office personnel should contact the Division of Field Practices and Procedures Officer in the Office of the Chief Administrative Law Judge at (703) 605-8500.
+Regional Office personnel should contact the Division of Field Procedures in the Office of the Chief Administrative Law Judge at (703) 605-8500.